Bastou/ytb/README.md

 A low-tech youtube.

-This is mainly an experiment to make the less impactfull video plateform while atempting to do less harm to environnement and to people minds.
+It is mainly an experiment in an attempt to reduce the environmental impact of this type of platform and reduce cognitive dependence.

 ## Demo